We love exploring local food. It’s why we travel.

-Kedai Kakul is a lovely open-air restaurant by the side of an obscure road surrounded by rice fields.
+Kedai Kakul is a lovely open-air restaurant by the side of an obscure road surrounded by rice terraces.
 I can’t even tell you where it is because it felt like we were in the middle of nowhere.
 You can refer to the map at the bottom of this post for its exact location.

 I’ve had satay many times before in different forms, but this was the first time I’ve ever tried sate kakul or snail satay.
-Slathered in a spicy sambal and served with a sweet-savory peanut sauce, it was absolutely delicious and one of my favorite things to eat on this trip.
+Slathered in a spicy sambal and served with a sweet-savory peanut sauce, it was absolutely delicious and one of my favorite dishes to eat on this trip.

 The snails were grilled so they had a nice smokey flavor to go with that gummy, chewy, snappy texture.
 I loved it.